You can add three different hyperlinks to your article or category page.

 You can link to another article in your knowledge base by highlighting any text in your current article and clicking on the link icon in your editor toolbar.

-In the Paste URL or type to search field, start typing the name of the article you like to link.
+Start typing the name of the article you like to link in the Paste URL or type to search field.
 A list of matching article names will appear in a dropdown.

 Bookmark links inside articles/category pages

 Interlinking inside the article content is essential when working with long articles or category pages.
 Users can search for and add links to the heading (H2, H3, H4) from the same article.